 Participant Expectations and Eligibility

 • Submit a completed application

-• Complete a phone or in-person interview
+• Complete an in-person interview

 • Submit a professional reference

 Potential applicants are also strongly encouraged to attend an information session.